shaadmhd/Automation/README.md

     pip install -r requirements.txt
     ```
 4. Wait for the installation process to complete.
 You will see messages indicating that packages are being downloaded and installed.
 This might take a few minutes.
 If you see any errors here, **STOP** and contact Shaad immediately.
-    *(Screenshot example: Show the VS Code terminal with the pip install command and successful output)*

 ---